seancarmody/Protovis-Loader/readme.txt

 * The first release of the plugin.

 == Upgrade Notice ==

+= 0.2.0 =
+* Added CSS (fixed style at this point)
+* Added BlackBerry to the list of non-SVG browsers

 = 0.1.1 =
 A variety of very minor tweaks, mainly adhereing to WP coding standards.